 Proprietor, Vicki Wilson, spends many of her days combing the Greenbrier Valley for antiques to sell.
-Twenty-three years on the hunt, she fills a unique roll – uncovering, and sometimes rescuing, and most certainly preserving the Valley’s many treasures and day-to-day-items-turned-antique.
+Decades on the hunt, she fills a unique role – uncovering, and sometimes rescuing, and most certainly preserving the Valley’s many treasures and day-to-day-items-turned-antique.

-Every room is filled -- silver to jewelry, locally made furniture, china, 19th-century political ribbons – just about anything of historical significance.
+Every room is filled -- vintage linens, locally made furniture, china, 19th-century political ribbons – just about anything of historical significance.
 One recent acquisition?
 Handmade banquet cloths from the personal collection of Hermann Rusch, the founder of The Greenbrier’s Culinary Apprenticeship Program.

 Robert’s Antiques, Wine & Gourmet Shop is a different sort of antique shop.
 The Hamilton’s, Robert and Mary Jane, opened for business in 1990.
-Since then, it has passed to son, Robbie, with relatively lax oversight by Alex and Abby, the family Schnauzers.
+Since then, it has passed to son, Robbie.
 As for their collection of early 18th to late 19th century antiques, they come from all across the globe – mint-condition furniture, paintings, Chinese porcelain, crystal and pewter pieces to name a few.

-In the front of the shop, they stock over 600 labels of wine, beer and champagne -- plus caviar, artisan cheese, foie gras, pate, smoked salmon and other delights.
-In the back, private wine-tastings and parties are held – an astute use of this unique and eclectic space.
+In the front of the shop, they stock more than 900 labels of wine, beer and champagne -- plus caviar, artisan cheese, foie gras, pate, smoked salmon and other delights.
+In the back, private wine tastings are held -- an astute use of this unique and eclectic space.

 The store is stocked with a little bit of everything – old and new – trendy and unusual – antiques, keepsakes and collectibles.
 Even a few remaining pieces of unsold merchandise from its heyday.
 And of special interest to the Alderson family – just about anything made by or about West Virginians -- vintage souvenirs, centennial items, books, glass, postcards and especially that one-of-a-kind artifact you won’t find anywhere else.

 This is just a sampling of the nooks, crannies and things you’ll uncover in the Greenbrier Valley.
-A complete list of antique shops and flea markets is detailed below.
+A complete list of antique shops and treasure troves is detailed below.
 Happy hunting.